alvineebai/Alvine-kubernetes/Labs-projects/lab-1/readme.md

 Create a simple web application that connects to Redis.
 The app will send write requests to the master and read requests to the follower.

+Create and apply the frontend deployment and service

 #### Test the Deployment

 Access the frontend application and interact with Redis.
 Verify replication by checking if writes to the master appear in the follower.

+Scale the frontend deployment

+### Clean up

 ### Expected Outcome
 By the end of this lab, you will have a functional Redis replication setup with a frontend interacting with it.
 This setup is commonly used to improve scalability and performance in real-world applications.